cryptic-node/nostr-relay-dashboard/README.md

 ## Support development

-If NERD is useful to you, Lightning tips are welcome.
+If NRD is useful to you, Lightning tips are welcome.

 *Lightning address orchidcheetah29@primal.net and QR is QR.png*